IsraelCabrera/frigate/docs/docs/configuration/hardware_acceleration_video.md

 # Video Decoding

-It is highly recommended to use a GPU for hardware acceleration video decoding in Frigate.
+It is highly recommended to use a GPU for hardware acceleration video decoding in Security.
 Some types of hardware acceleration are detected and used automatically, but you may need to update your configuration to enable hardware accelerated decoding in ffmpeg.

 Depending on your system, these parameters may not be compatible.
 More information on hardware accelerated decoding for ffmpeg can be found here: https://trac.ffmpeg.org/wiki/HWAccelIntro